samthebest/ubercp/README.md

 Uber CP copies files in parallel using Spark, can concatenate files, split files and can convert formats.

+This tries to follow the Unix philosophy of do one thing and do it well (very rare in the Big Data space).

 For more info build, then run `./bin/help.sh`.

 ## To build